emqx/emqx-docs/en_US/modules/GCP_device.md

 ### Connect Devices to MQTT Endpoint

-1. Prepare a test script for connecting to the endpoint, authenticating with the private key and obtaining configurations.
+1. Prepare a test script for connecting to the endpoint, authenticating with the private key, and obtaining configurations.
 Name the script as `client-demo.py`.

    ::: tip